xp44mm/Notebook/Compilers/Chapter 3 Lexical Analysis.md

 Figure 3.18: Sketch of implementation of relop transition diagram

+We see the typical behavior of a state in case 0, the case where the current state is 0.
+A function `nextChar()` obtains the next character from the input and assigns it to local variable c.
+We then check c for the three characters we expect to find , making the state transition dictated by the transition diagram of Fig. 3.13 in each case.
+For example, if the next input character is =, we go to state 5.

+If the next input character is not one that can begin a comparison operator, then a function `fail()` is called.
+What `fail()` does depends on the global error-recovery strategy of the lexical analyzer.
+It should reset the `forward` pointer to `lexemeBegin`, in order to allow another transition diagram to be applied to the true beginning of the unprocessed input.
+It might then change the value of state to be the start state for another transition diagram, which will search for another token.
+Alternatively, if there is no other transition diagram that remains unused, `fail()` could initiate an error-correction phase that will try to repair the input and find a lexeme, as discussed in Section 3.1.4.

 We also show the action for state 8 in Fig. 3.18.
 Because state 8 bears a * , we must retract the input pointer one position ( i.e., put c back on the input stream).
 That task is accomplished by the function `retract()` .
 Since state 8 represents the recognition of lexeme >, we set the second component of the returned object, which we suppose is named attribute, to GT, the code for this operator. □

 To place the simulation of one transition diagram in perspective, let us consider the ways code like Fig. 3.18 could fit into the entire lexical analyzer.

 1. We could arrange for the transition diagrams for each token to be tried sequentially.
-Then, the function `fail()` of Example 3.10 resets the pointer forward and starts the next transition diagram, each time it is called.
+Then, the function `fail()` of Example 3.10 resets the pointer `forward` and starts the next transition diagram, each time it is called.
 This method allows us to use transition diagrams for the individual keywords, like the one suggested in Fig. 3.15.
 We have only to use these before we use the diagram for id, in order for the keywords to be reserved words.

 2. We could run the various transition diagrams "in parallel," feeding the next input character to all of them and allowing each one to make whatever transitions it required.
 If we use this strategy, we must be careful to resolve the case where one diagram finds a lexeme that matches its pattern, while one or more other diagrams are still able to process input.
 The normal strategy is to take the longest prefix of the input that matches any pattern.
 That rule allows us to prefer identifier thenext to keyword then, or the operator -> to -, for example.